laspleendeparis/how-to-fix-society/guides/on-moving-up.md

 ## Architecture needed for sending instructions down the chain
-cache + distributed networking + scaling (for more complex tasks, introduce more worker nodes)
+cache + distributed networking + scaling (for more complex tasks, introduce more worker nodes) aka collaboration is key

 **For 2d encode in morse code** preferably as succinct as possible